All Episodes

 What's going on with this?

-Where the where where are we headed with this?
+Where are we headed with this?

 We can't do a lot, but one of the few things we could do is put a freeze on this ethanol mandate.

-And just let's take a pause and not have this kind of requirement where we are on the one side subsidizing this product, but on the other side the price is so high that it's causing really a ripple effect throughout our food industry.
+And just let's take a pause and not have this kind of requirement where we are, on the one side, subsidizing this product, but on the other side, the price is so high that it's causing really a ripple effect throughout our food industry.

 And around the world.

-I mean, even uh Prime Minister Brown is suggesting something similar to your idea that it's just gotten out of hand.
+I mean, even Prime Minister Brown is suggesting something similar to your idea that it's just gotten out of hand.

-It's just it's you know, it's typical.
+It's just, it's, you know, it's typical.

-Here you I'm sure people behind this at some point, I'll be gracious, had good intentions.
+I'm sure people behind this at some point, I'll be gracious, had good intentions.

 But there's some politics involved here.

-I remember talking about this, Senator, not long ago in the program, and I was besieged with phone calls from people in Iowa who said, Rush, don't you know who votes for Republicans out here, meaning agricultural people and this sort of thing.
+I remember talking about this, Senator, not long ago in the program, and I was besieged with phone calls from people in Iowa who said, Rush, don't you know who votes for Republicans out here?

 Do you feel like you're taking any kind of a risk by proposing this?